Meet Our Governors

 I joined as a Governor of Dauntsey's School in 2005; I am also a member of the Finance and General Purposes Committee.
 Dauntsey's is a wonderful school and I have a keen personal interest in its development as all four of my children have attended the school over the years.

 I have had a long career in broadcasting including 20 years as Chief Executive and then Chairman of Classic FM.
 Among other interests, including playing football, I chair a theatre company and I am also Chairman of the Central School of Ballet in London.
 In addition, I Chair the Broadcast Journalism Training Council, a cross-industry body including the BBC, ITV and Reuters, which accredits University training courses.

 I was commissioned from the Royal Military Academy Sandhurst in 1997 having been sponsored through university on an Army scholarship.
 On leaving the military after five years of service, I switched to a city career and early roles were with both Nomura International and Lehman Brothers.
 I then moved to a structured credit asset management firm as the Chief Operating Officer, leaving after seven years as Managing Director.

-Since 2014, I have been working for a privately owned London based investment firm and was appointed Acting Chief Executive Officer in July 2017.
+Since 2014, I have been working for a privately owned London based investment firm and was appointed as the Chief Executive Officer in March 2018, having been the acting CEO since July 2017.
 I was honoured to be asked to join the governing body in 2017 and very much look forward to contributing to Dauntsey’s continuing success and development.
 With a daughter who is actively involved in many aspects of the school’s life, I aim to bring additional insight from the pupils’ perspective to the board.

 Following graduation from Bristol University in 1971, I have spent my working life as a practising barrister, principally in London, specialising in commercial work.
 I am the editor of legal works, including Byles on Bills of Exchange and Cheques and Hewetson and Elliott on Banking Litigation.